gemini3d/mat_gemini/Readme.md

 setup
 ```

-To use features requiring Gemini3D such as "msis_setup", also build from mat_gemini/ directory:
+To use features requiring Gemini3D such as "msis_setup", MatGemini will use CMake to build Gemini3D.
+If desired, you can optionally do this manually:

 ```sh
 cmake -B build